-- Help find the best food choices and ways to eat based on how patients feel and what they like.
+- Help individuals find the best food choices and ways to eat based on how they feel and what they like.
 For example, small, frequent snacks may be easier to tolerate than a few larger meals.
-Food choices should be easy to chew, swallow, digest and absorb, even if high in fat.

-- Help determine if supplements and nutrient-rich beverages and foods should be prescribed to help patients get the nutrition they need.
+- Help patients determine if supplements and nutrient-rich beverages and foods are needed to get the nutrition they need.

 - Help answer questions about foods, supplements, nutrients and diet.
 There are an infinite number of sources of information about diet and cancer.
 A registered dietitian nutritionist can help patients process the information they've found and discuss options that may be most beneficial.